-Computers
+Computers and Software

 Under GDPR Unipol has to ensure that all data is secure.
+Access to Unipol resources, including software hosted internally and by third parties, is strictly controlled.
+Access is granted dependant on staff roles and permission can only be requested through a more senior member of staff.
 All non-temporary staff have individual usernames and passwords and are informed that under no circumstances should this be shared with anyone else.
 No paper or computer notes of any passwords must be kept apart from those for generic user accounts kept by the Assistant Chief Executive - Communications and IT and the ICT Officers.